Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Preliminaries

 We extend the set inclusion relations and the Boolean operations in the obvious cell by cell way, to any two matrices having the same terminal alphabet.
 Two matrices are \emph{compatible} iff their union is conflict-free.

-\begin{definition}[Operator precedence grammar] A grammar $G$ is an \emph{operator precedence} (or Floyd's) grammar, for short an OPG, iff the matrix $OPM(G)$ is conflict-free, i.e.\ the three OP relations are disjoint.
+\begin{defi}[Operator precedence grammar] A grammar $G$ is an \emph{operator precedence} (or Floyd's) grammar, for short an OPG, iff the matrix $OPM(G)$ is conflict-free, i.e.\ the three OP relations are disjoint.
+An OPG is $\dot=$-\emph{acyclic} if $OPM(G)$ is so.
+An \emph{operator precedence language (OPL)} is a language generated by an OPG. \end{defi}